vultr/terraform-provider-vultr/example/README.md

-# Vultr VPS, DNS Domain/Record, and Firewall Group/Rule example
+# Vultr VPS, DNS Domain/Record, Load Balancer, and Firewall Group/Rule example

 This example launches a single Vultr VPS and configures a DNS Domain + Record along with a firewall group and rule that are then mapped to the VPS.